 Getting dental implants is considered to be a very safe procedure.
-In fact, the surgery has a success rate of roughly 95%!
-That said, to avoid failure, you need to make sure that you have excellent oral health overall.
+In fact, the surgery has a success rate of more than 95%!
+That said, to avoid dental implant failure, you need to make sure that you have excellent oral health overall.
 For example, if you smoke, it could stop your mouth from healing correctly and greatly increase your risk of a gum infection; these are both major reasons for implants to fail.
-Follow Dr. Beaty’s instructions before and after the procedure so that you can keep your mouth in good shape and help ensure that you can keep your new teeth!
+Follow Dr. Beaty’s instructions before and after the procedure so that you can keep your mouth in good shape and help ensure that you can keep your new teeth for life!

 What Happens After Dental Implant Surgery?

 Before your prosthetic tooth or teeth can be placed, the area where the implant was placed needs to heal.
 Recovery time largely depends on the number of implants, individual healing time, and the overall health of your bones.
 You’ll be limited to a soft food diet for a time after the surgery.
 Yogurt, avocados, smooth soups, mashed potatoes, cooked fruits, soft pasta, and applesauce are all nutritious options.